-On March 23, the Corporation announced that Brad Mills, Chief Executive Officer of the Corporation, would be transitioning to Executive Chairman of the board.
-In his new role, Mr. Mills continues to be directly involved in Mandalay's strategic direction and operations.
+On March 23, the Corporation announced that Brad Mills, Chief Executive Officer of the Corporation, would be transitioning to Executive Chairman of the board of directors (the "Mandalay Board").
+In his new role, Mr. Mills continued to be directly involved in Mandalay's strategic direction and operations.
 Mark Sander, previously President of Mandalay Resources, replaced Mr. Mills.
-Concurrently, Braam Jonker, who was serving as Chair of the board, assumed the role of lead independent director.
-In connection with his appointment as President and CEO, Dr. Sander was also appointed to the board.
-The Corporation announced that Sanjay Swarup would not stand for re-election to the board and would continue in his role as Chief Financial Officer.
-Anthony (Tony) Griffin, a partner at West Face, announced his intention to not stand for re-election to the board and stepped down from the board, effective March 23.
+Concurrently, Braam Jonker, who was serving as Chair of the Mandalay Board, assumed the role of lead independent director.
+In connection with his appointment as President and CEO, Dr. Sander was also appointed to the Mandalay Board.
+The Corporation announced that Sanjay Swarup would not stand for re-election to the Mandalay Board and would continue in his role as Chief Financial Officer.
+Anthony (Tony) Griffin, a partner at West Face, announced his intention to not stand for re-election to the Mandalay Board and stepped down from the Mandalay Board, effective March 23.

-On May 24, 2016 Amy Freedman was appointed to the board to serve as independent director.
-Ms. Freedman was also named to the board's Audit Committee, replacing Peter R. Jones, who was serving on an interim basis.
+On May 24, 2016 Amy Freedman was appointed to the Mandalay Board to serve as independent director.
+Ms. Freedman was also named to the Mandalay Board's Audit Committee, replacing Peter R. Jones, who was serving on an interim basis.